auth0/Guardian.swift/GuardianApp/README.md

 [Auth0](https://auth0.com) is an authentication broker that supports social identity providers as well as enterprise identity providers such as Active Directory, LDAP, Google Apps and Salesforce.

-This SDK allows you to integrate Auth0's Guardian multi-factor service in your own app, transforming it in the second factor itself.
-Your users will get all the benefits of our frictionless multi-factor authentication from your app.
+This is the sample app that demonstrates how to integrate the Auth0's Guardian SDK into your own app

 ## Requirements